Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

   For example, to associate a texture to a face in a geometric model, both the face and the texture are attached to the same reference-key.

-@image html ocaf_image004.png "Topology driven versus reference-key driven approaches"
-@image latex ocaf_image004.png "Topology driven versus reference-key driven approaches"
+@figure{ocaf_image004.png, "Topology driven versus reference-key driven approaches"}

  Reference-keys can be created in two ways: